-The Town of Bow Municipal Water System (BMWS) is a new Community water system located in Bow, NH.
+The Town of Bow Municipal Water System (BMWS) is a Community water system located in Bow, NH.
 The BMWS consists of two gravel packed wells.
 Each well contains a submersible turbine pump that pumps through a Lowrey Aeration System DB64 into a 61,000 -gallon clear well.
 The aeration system removes radon and raises the pH of the water by removing Carbon Dioxide.
-Prior to entering the clear well, the water is disinfected with calcium hypochlorite.
-The system also has the ability to add Potassium storage tank through submersible transfer pumps.
+Prior to entering the clear well, the water is disinfected with sodium hypochlorite.
+The system also has the ability to add potassium hydroxide to assist with the pH adjustment and further enhance the corrosion control process.
+Water is then transferred from the clear well to a 1.0 million gallon storage tank through submersible transfer pumps.
 Water is gravity fed from the tank to the water distribution system, which delivers drinking water to your home or business.